The Small Claims Trial

 What Happens At The Trial?

-Don't be nervous--remember that a trial in small claims court is informal.
+Try not to be nervous—remember a trial in small claims court is informal.
 The judge will ask the plaintiff to give his or her side first, then will ask the defendant for his or her explanation.
+You will have a limited time to present your side of the case.
 Be brief and stick to the facts.
-The judge may interrupt you with questions, which you should answer straight out and to the best of your knowledge.
+The judge may interrupt you with questions, which you should answer truthfully and to the best of your knowledge.
+Be polite to the judge, your opponent, and court staff.
+Follow the judge’s instruction, do not interrupt your opponent or the judge, and try to be patient.

-After both sides have been heard by the judge, he or she will normally announce the decision right then and will sign and hand the parties a judgment.
+After both sides have been heard by the judge, he or she will normally immediately announce the decision, prepare and sign a judgment.
+All parties receive a copy of the judgment.

-If the defendant fails to appear for trial, the plaintiff will be granted judgment for the amount of the claim proven in court, plus costs--provided the plaintiff can show proof of service.
-If the plaintiff fails to appear, the claim is dismissed; however, generally the court will permit the plaintiff to start over, if good cause for the non-appearance is shown.
+If the plaintiff appears and the defendant fails to appear for trial, the plaintiff will be granted judgment for the amount of the claim proven in court, plus allowable costs - provided the plaintiff can show proof of service.
+If the plaintiff fails to appear, the claim is dismissed.
+In some instances, the Court may permit the plaintiff to start over if good cause is shown for the plaintiff’s non-appearance.